Japan to announce coronavirus emergency, prepares near $1 trln stimulus

-Japanese Prime Minister Shinzo Abe pledged that his government would do its utmost to protect people's lives as he prepared to declare a state of emergency on Tuesday to stem a worrying rise in new coronavirus infections in major population centres.
+Japanese Prime Minister Shinzo Abe on Tuesday unveiled plans for a stimulus package he described as among the world's biggest as he prepared to declare a state of emergency to stem a rise in new coronavirus infections in major population centres.
 Abe will announce the state of emergency for the capital Tokyo and six other prefectures, for a period of about one month, after earlier on Tuesday getting the green light from a panel of experts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)